Human composting: Pathogen control

-Persons with certain diseases (such as tuberculosis, Creutzfeldt–Jakob disease, and ebola) are ineligible for human composting due to pathogens that may survive the composting process.
+Persons with certain diseases (such as tuberculosis, Creutzfeldt–Jakob disease, and ebola) are ineligible for human composting due to pathogens that may survive the temperatures of the composting process.

+Remains requiring special handling

+Although bones decay, they do so more slowly than soft tissue.
+In human composting, bones are removed in the middle of the process to be pulverized using mechanical equipment and integrated back into the soil.
+This equipment and approach is identical to procedures used in Western crematories to reduce bones to dust for inclusion with funerary ashes.

-Similar to cremation, certain materials in a human body must be handled with care.
-Implants with batteries (such as pacemakers) or radioactive materials (such as brachytherapy seeds) present risks that require removal before a body is composted.
-Bone fragments may require pulverization in the middle of the composting process to decompose further.
-Metals (such as those from hip replacement) must be removed from composted remains.
+Medical implants with batteries (such as pacemakers) or radioactive materials (such as brachytherapy seeds) pose risks that require removal before a body is composted.
+Metals (such as those from hip replacement) must also be removed from composted remains before use as compost.

+Restrictions on placement

-In Washington, regulations require the testing of composted remains for levels of toxins including arsenic, cadmium, lead, mercury, and selenium, as well as fecal coliform and salmonella pathogens.
+In Washington, regulations require testing composted remains for levels of toxins, including arsenic, cadmium, lead, mercury, and selenium.
 Remains exceeding limits may not be released into the environment.

-States that legalized the process of natural organic reduction simultaneously also restricted the handling and disposition of organically reduced human remains.
-The state of Colorado's prohibits growing food with soil from human remains.
+States that legalized the process of natural organic reduction simultaneously restricted the handling and disposition of organically reduced human remains.
+The state of Colorado prohibits growing food with soil from human remains.
 The state of California allows state or local agencies to prohibit scattering in specific areas.

 Activism for legalization

 Proponents say human composting is more economical, environmentally friendly, and respectful of the body and the earth than the methods of disposal that are typically practiced in technologically advanced societies.
-Cremation uses fossil fuels or large amounts of wood for funeral pyres (both of which generate polluting smoke and release large amounts of carbon), and conventional burial is land-intensive, has a high carbon footprint, and frequently involves disposing of bodily fluids and liquefied organs in the sewer and injecting the body with toxic embalming chemicals.
+Cremation uses fossil fuels or large amounts of wood for funeral pyres (both of which generate polluting smoke and release large amounts of carbon), and conventional burial is land-intensive, has a high carbon footprint, and frequently involves disposing of bodily fluids and liquified organs in the sewer and injecting the body with toxic embalming chemicals.
 By contrast, human composting, like natural burial, is a natural process and contributes ecological value by preserving the body's nutrient material.
+While energy is still required for human composting facility operations, it only uses an eighth of energy than that required for cremation.

+Human composting tends to be less expensive compared to cremation and traditional burials, typically costing between $3,000 and $7,000 compared to $7,000–12,000 (burial) and $4,000–7,000 (cremation).

 Author and YouTuber Caitlin Doughty, writing in favor of legalization in New York state, argues that the process "fulfills many people's desire to nurture the earth after dying."
-An editorial in Undark Magazine argues that "natural organic reduction respects the human body and spirit, supports rather than sullies the earth, and works with nature rather than against it."
+An editorial in Undark Magazine argues that "natural organic reduction respects the human body and spirit, supports rather than sullies the earth, and works with nature rather than against it".